Nrgte/OpenRCT2/readme.md

 - Ride Value is determined based on ride time and average ride speed.
 This makes long coasters more attractive.
 Ride prices don't degrade with time anymore.
 - Guests now rate rides according to their preferences.
 - Guest choose rides not solely based on Excitement anymore, but take various other factors into account such as how they rated a ride, the queue time and proximity.
+- An intensity of 10 is not a death sentence for the coaster anymore if you have enough gueests who like high intensity coasters.
 - Soft guest cap also is increased for rides with a longer ride time and a high average ride speed.
 - Maximum price is increased to $40.
 Yes you can charge $40 for umbrellas (for now).
 - Guests actively seek out first aid stalls and toilets if necessary.